gbo-actual/nginx-proxy/README.md

 For full details on the reverse proxy and all available options, see the [original repo](https://github.com/jwilder/nginx-proxy).

+## What Does This Do?

+A reverse proxy is a proxy server that takes requests and forwards them to other servers.
+Some of their uses include:

+* Allowing internal servers to serve requests from the Internet behind a firewall or other network isolation
+* Serving requests to multiple domains (eg. mydomain01.com and mydomain02.com) using a single server
+* Load balancing between servers

+We will be doing the 2nd use case, allowing you to serve multiple websites on a single server!

 ## Requirements

 1. A remote server hosted somewhere, eg. Digital Ocean, AWS, etc.